Corydoras coriatae

 Corydoras coriatae is a tropical freshwater fish belonging to the Corydoradinae sub-family of the family Callichthyidae.

+Distribution

-It originates in inland waters in South America.
-Corydoras coriatae is restricted to Ucayali River basin in Peru.
+It is endemic to the Ucayali River basin in Peru.

 Etymology

 The fish is named in honor of Nery Coriat, a supplier of aquarium fishes from Peru who has worked in the Peruvian fish business for the past 25 years and has contributed a great deal to the business.